ivantrejoc/fulltimeforce_frontend/README.md

 **Download:**

 Please download the repository from dev branch, and don't fork the repository.
-Once you have the repository installed on your local, open de project and follow this instructions:
+Once you have the repository installed on your local, open the project and follow this instructions:

 In the root project directory, you can run: